chunlinli/grivet/README.md

 The simulation results will be stored in `./simulations/primary_results/part1/setting1/` and the summary will be printed and stored in `./simulations/summary_results/part1/setting1/`.

 ### Table 2
-To reproduce Table 2, run the following bash script.
+To reproduce Table 2, run the following bash script(Approximately 21.5 hours).
 ```bash
 Rscript comparison2_setting1_simu.R
 Rscript summary_part2_setting1.R